-The performance share awards granted to management on February 27, 2015 (the "2015 Performance Share Awards") and on February 27, 2014 (the "2014 Performance Share Awards") are subject to a combination of market and service vesting criteria.
+The performance share awards granted to management on May 25, 2016 and April 1, 2016 (collectively the "2016 Performance Share Awards"), on February 27, 2015 (the "2015 Performance Share Awards") and on February 27, 2014 (the "2014 Performance Share Awards") are subject to a combination of market and service vesting criteria.
 A Monte Carlo simulation prepared by an independent third party was utilized to determine the grant date fair value of these awards.
 The Company has determined these awards are equity awards and recognizes the associated expense on a straight-line basis over the three-year requisite service period of the awards.
 These awards will be settled, if at all, in stock at the end of the requisite service period based on the achievement of certain performance criteria.

-The 2015 Performance Share Awards have a performance period of January 1, 2015 to December 31, 2017 and any shares earned under such awards are expected to be issued in the first quarter of 2018 if the performance criteria are met.
-During the year ended December 31, 2015, the Company granted 602,501 2015 Performance Share Awards and all remain outstanding as of December 31, 2015.
-The 271,667 outstanding 2014 Performance Share Awards have a performance period of January 1, 2014 to December 31, 2016 and any shares earned under such awards are expected to be issued in the first quarter of 2017 if the performance criteria are met.
-No 2014 Performance Share Awards were forfeited during the years ended December 31, 2015 or 2014.
+The 1,670,577 outstanding 2016 Performance Share Awards have a performance period of January 1, 2016 to December 31, 2018, and any shares earned under such awards are expected to be issued in the first quarter of 2019 if the performance criteria are met.
+The 454,164 outstanding 2015 Performance Share Awards have a performance period of January 1, 2015 to December 31, 2017, and any shares earned under such awards are expected to be issued in the first quarter of 2018 if the performance criteria are met.
+The 200,516 outstanding 2014 Performance Share Awards had a performance period of January 1, 2014 to December 31, 2016 and, as their performance criteria were satisfied, 75% of the shares will be issued during the first quarter of 2017 if the February 27, 2017 vesting criteria is satisfied.